 - Ridiculously Cute Critter: Umasou.
 He's so cute that Heart confusedly starts talking to him as if he was his own son only a few seconds after seeing him.

-- Seldom Seen Species: A Chilantaisaurus showed up in the second episode of the animated series.
-Also in the movie as the purple horned carnivore trying to eat Umasou.
-There's also Ornithocheirus and titanosaurs.
-Maiasaura also qualifies to some extent.
+- Seldom-Seen Species: A Chilantaisaurus showed up in the second episode of the animated series, and in the movie as the purple horned carnivore trying to eat Umasou.
+The film also features Avisaurus, Ornithocheirus, and titanosaurs.
+Maiasaura, Troodon, and Giganotosaurus also qualify to some extent.
+A Gorgosaurus appears in episodes 16 and 17 of the animated series.

 - Soundtrack Dissonance: In one of the more violent scenes in the movie, Heart beats several other Big Jaws unconscious while a nursery rhyme plays in the background.